n1k0m0/BackLight/README.md

 * Update Rate: Changes the update rate of the screen analysis (in Hertz)
 * Server IP Address: Here, you have to enter the IP address of the arduino
 * Server Port: Here, you have to enter the port of the arduino
+* Power off strip at exit: When checked, the strip is powered off at the exit of the application
 * Save-Button: Saves the settings to the hard drive using .net settings.
 This button is only active, if there are actual changes in the setting's values

 If you close the window without pressing the save button, nothing will be changed.